 5. MPI_Bcast: These are simply 'n' message sends and receives and should be treated as MPI_Send/MPI_Recvs.
 We just need to distinguish the root from everyone else.

-#5 Updated by Osman Sarood about 4 years ago
+#5 Updated by Osman Sarood over 4 years ago

 In order to tack collectives, we need to keep track of all the messages sent by MPI.
 The underlying MPI implementation might be using hypercube or some other technique for the bcast/multicast.
 Ideally we should hack what messaging pattern is adopted and record messages as it is.